vercas/Beelzebub/JEGUDIEL_SPECIFICATION.md

 given in the kernel header (see §6.4).

 ### §4.5 LAPIC State
-When Hydrogen detects that the BSP's LAPIC supports the x2APIC mode, it will assume it is supported on all LAPICs installed into the system.
+When Jegudiel detects that the BSP's LAPIC supports the x2APIC mode, it will assume it is supported on all LAPICs installed into the system.
 When the kernel supports the x2APIC (see §6.8) and it is present, the LAPICs are initialized in x2APIC mode, otherwise they stay in xAPIC compatibility mode.
-When the kernel requires the x2APIC, but the system does not support it, Hydrogen will panic.
+When the kernel requires the x2APIC, but the system does not support it, Jegudiel will panic.

 In both cases (xAPIC and x2APIC) the LAPIC of each CPU is enabled (enable bit set in SVR) and has a spurious interrupt vector of 0x20.
 The LINT0 pin is